nh4ttruong/emtoor/README.md

 # Root Me Solutions & Write-ups

-A curated archive of Root Me CTF challenge solutions for educational and ethical hacking practice.
-This repository provides step-by-step write-ups for a variety of web security, application security, and digital forensics challenges.
+This repository offers write-ups and solutions for [Root Me CTF challenges](https://nh4ttruong.github.io/emtoor), aimed at educational and ethical hacking practice.
+It provides step-by-step guides for various web security, application security, and digital forensics challenges.

-> 🚩 **Flags are redacted for compliance.
-Guides are detailed for self-learning and education purpose only.**
+> [!IMPORTANT]
+> Please read the [**Disclaimer**](https://nh4ttruong.github.io/emtoor/disclaimer.html) before "dive" into the challenges.

 ---

-## Challenge Categories
+## Categories
+This repository is organized into several categories, each focusing on different aspects of cybersecurity challenges:

 | Category              | Description                       |
 | --------------------- | --------------------------------- |